 |(2)||Tohoku Shinkansen (Tokyo = Morioka)||Tohoku Line (Tokyo = Morioka)|

 |(3)||Joetsu Shinkansen (Omiya = Niigata)||Takasaki, Joetsu and Shin'etsu Lines (Omiya = Niigata)|

 |(4)||Kyushu Shinkansen (Hakata = Shin-Yatsushiro and Sendai = Kagoshima-chuo)||Kagoshima Line (Hakata = Shin-Yatsushiro and Sendai = Kagoshima-chuo)|

 A passenger with an Ordinary Ticket via Zairaisen can use corresponding Shinkansen in the above table (of course a supplement charge for Shinkansen limited express needed) and vice versa.
-This rule does not apply to Hokuriku Shinkansen (Takasaki = Nagano), Tohoku Shinkansen (Morioka = Shin-Aomori) and Kyushu Shinkansen (Shin-Yatsushiro = Sendai) where the Zairaisen was transferred from JR to third sector operators.
+This rule does not apply to Hokuriku Shinkansen (Takasaki = Kanazawa), Tohoku Shinkansen (Morioka = Shin-Aomori) and Kyushu Shinkansen (Shin-Yatsushiro = Sendai) where the Zairaisen was transferred from JR to semi-public joint venture operators.

 In addition, San'yo Shinkansen (Shin-Shimonoseki = Hakata) and San'yo and Kagoshima Lines (Shin-Shimonoseki = Hakata) are regarded as the same line with respect to issuing tickets, while the basic fare rate is different each other (JR Kyushu operated conventional line is more expensive than JR West's Shinkansen).
 Thus, a Round-trip Ticket can be issued for a round trip Tokyo and Hakata with one way on board Shinkansen and returning by Blue Train and a 10% round trip discount is applied.